luxonis/depthai-nodes/CONTRIBUTING.md

 ## Developing parser

 Parser should be developed so that it is consistent with other parsers.
 Check out other parsers to see the required structure.
 Additionally, pay attention to the naming of the parser's attributes.
-Check out [NN Archive Parameters](docs/nn_archive_parameters.md).
+Check out [Developer guide](docs/developer_guide.md).

 ## Pre-commit Hooks